 I am not saying that the medical community and pharmaceutical companies haven’t developed some amazing treatments for a variety of infliction’s and ailments.
 There are some amazing, loving, caring, honest, and compassionate people in the medical field with the truest of intentions doing everything in their power to help patients live longer with a better quality of life.

 I also saw that so many people were having success with natural modalities and I read a library of books pertaining to the subject.
 So after many hours of research, we began implementing some of these natural modalities.
-We started juicing everyday as well as cutting out sugar, dairy, and any processed foods but mom wanted to continue Chemotherapy because the fear of going against medical establishment .
+We started juicing everyday as well as cutting out sugar, dairy, and any processed foods but mom wanted to continue Chemotherapy because the fear of going against the medical establishment .

 Mom continued treatments at Cleveland Clinic while I focused on homeopathic medicine at home.
-Mom had a hard time sticking to the RSO regimen which the therapeutic doses reaching 1 gram a day of oil and her regimen became inconsistent as she was prescribed a myriad of pills and heavy pain medicine.
+Mom had a hard time sticking to the CBD regimen which the therapeutic doses reaching 1 gram a day of oil and her regimen became inconsistent as she was prescribed a myriad of pills and heavy pain medicine.

 At this time I discovered a doctor whom had a lot of success with enzyme therapy, diet, and other supplements.
 His name was Dr. Nicholas Gonzalez in New York.
-Unfortunately he is suspiciously dead but pancreatic enzymes seemed to be something that stuck out to me that mom should take.
+Unfortunately he suspiciously died but pancreatic enzymes seemed to be something that stuck out to me that mom should take.
 Mom was on a slow decline and then she threw a blood clot and damaged her kidney and developed DVT in her right leg.
 They hospitalized her for over a week put her on blood thinners and she came home.
 She continued immunotherapy treatments until the doctor decided it was no longer being effective.
 We talked about a clinical trial that was a form of targeted chemo but she had to hit certain markers to be eligible which it looked like mom would so we went home to think about it but not before stopping at our favorite Italian restaurant in little Italy.

 A short time later declining at home she was doubled over in pain for 24 hours finally we went to emergency room and her cretin and potassium levels were really high.
 They had to perform an emergency nephrostomy.
 At Wheeling Hospital.
 A nephrostomy is a surgery where tubes are placed into your kidney through your back that are attached to bags that collect your urine banded to your thighs.
 Now looking back she was never the same and really declined fast after the nephrostomy surgery.
 I believe her body could no longer fight the cancer effectively because her body was to busy dealing with her kidneys, medications, trauma, pain, and surgeries associated with the Nephrostomy.
 Her body was no longer receiving treatment she was unable to follow a nutritional diet, they had her on all kinds of medications.
-Her diet had to change and we were no longer juicing, taking RSO, or supplements as scheduled.
+Her diet had to change and we were no longer juicing, taking CBD, or supplements as scheduled.

 During this time she started having a hard time getting around and her right leg begin to fill with fluid.
 Her mobility slowly declined as both her legs swelled, began to weep, and the cancer progressed.
-We never really got an answer as to what was causing the leg edema some doctors said, DVT others said cancer, others lymph nodes it was very frustrating but common.
+We never really got an answer as to what was causing the leg edema some doctors said, DVT others said cancer, others lymph nodes it was very frustrating.
 I remember sitting in the cardiologists room with the nurse as mom commented on how pretty the nurses knees were compared to her BIG leg knee, We all laughed on the outside but our hearts felt heavy on the inside.
-That is what we would jokingly call moms leg with the severe edema she coined it her “Big Leg”
+That is what we would jokingly called moms leg with the severe edema she coined it her “Big Leg”